pyroscope/pyrocore/docs/howto.rst

 The loop is not optimized for speed, but then you don't need to call this very often.

-On a related note, to list all the metafiles that an item is still tied to but that doesn't exist anymore, use this command:
+On a related note, to list all the metafiles that an item is still tied to but that don't exist anymore, use this command:

 .. code-block:: sh